Print

 Impacts of COVID on HOA In late January and February, the first COVID-19 cases were reported in the United States.
 By March, many businesses, including restaurants, gyms, retailers, commercial offices, and other “brick and mortar” facilities were on lockdown.
 Since the beginning of fall, schools have been operating almost exclusively through virtual online classrooms.

-Since the pandemic took hold at the beginning of the year, communities have grappled with and navigated numerous iterations of federal, state and local public health orders, resulting in the “new normal” of working primarily from home, remote learning, curbside grocery service, and outdoor-only dining.
+Since the pandemic took hold at the beginning of the year, communities have grappled with and navigated numerous iterations of federal, state, and local public health orders.
+This has resulted in the “new normal” of working primarily from home, remote learning, curbside grocery service, and outdoor-only dining.
 At the same time, families and communities are faced with never-before-seen levels of unemployment, job loss, and financial uncertainty.

 The effects of COVID-19 are incredible – impacting countries and humans on a global scale, as well as at the federal and local levels, all the way down to individual communities, neighborhoods, streets and homes.
 This, in combination with pervasive political, social, and economic uncertainty during a national election year in the United States, has resulted in varying levels of fear, anxiety, and uncertainty among many households.